eimlav/ssd-as-coursework-math-quiz/README.txt

            Coursework
         Mathematics Quiz
               Quiz+
 		 Eimhin Laverty
 = = = = = = = = = = = = = = = = =

 = = = = = = = = = =
  I M P O R T A N T
 = = = = = = = = = =
 This is a Visual Studio Project so please use this to run the application.
-I have also included the documentation file as well as a pdf.
+I have also included the documentation file as a pdf.

 = = = = = = = = = = = = =
   About the coursework